ArturDomingues/ArturDomingues/README.md

 ### Hello Guys, I'm Artur Domingues 👋

-- 🔭 I’m currently working on Quantum Control of NV Center with ML
+- 🔭 I’m currently working on Quantum Control of NV Centers with ML
 - 🌱 I’m currently learning Machine Learning/Quantum Machine Learning
 - 👯 I’m looking to collaborate on Quantum Research Projects
 - 🤔 I’m looking for help with everything, I guess, but mostly help in connecting with people, I find it really hard